 There are three types of anesthesia offered to delivering mothers:

 When you have been properly medicated and numbed, your doctor will make an incision just above the pubic hairline.
 This is typically horizontal across the pelvis.
 Later, the scar is usually easily coverable, even, for example, in a bikini.

 In emergency situations, the incision may be vertical.

 Once the incision into your abdomen has been made and the uterus is exposed, your doctor will make an incision into the uterus.
-Don’t worry; this area will be covered during the procedure so you won’t have to see or feel it.
-The type of incision depends on the position of the fetus so no harm is done to your almost-born child.
+This area will be covered during the procedure so you won’t be able to see the procedure.

-Your doctor will first tend to the baby by clearing the nose and mouth of fluids and clamping and cutting the umbilical cord.
-Hospital staff will then care for the child until he or she is ready to be put in your arms.
+Your doctor will first tend to your baby by clearing their nose and mouth of fluids and clamping and cutting the umbilical cord.
+Your baby will then be given to hospital staff and they will prepare your baby to be put into your arms.

 Meanwhile, your doctor will repair your uterus with dissolving stitches and close your abdominal incision with sutures.

 After your C-section, you and your newborn will stay in the hospital for about three days.
 Immediately after surgery, you will remain on an IV.
 This allows for adjusted levels of painkillers to be delivered into your bloodstream while the anesthesia wears off.

 Your doctor will encourage you to get up and walk around.
 This can help prevent blood clots and constipation.
 A nurse or doctor can teach you how to position your child for breast-feeding so there’s no additional pain from the C-section incision area.